 In this study, 88 soil samples were obtained from multiple locations across the United States having varying levels of pH (10).
 The V4 region of the 16S rRNA gene (16S) within each organism was amplified and sequenced using 454 pyrosequencing to obtain relative abundances of microbial taxa.
 A matrix representing abundance values for each taxonomic unit per soil sample was used as input in correspondence analysis (CA) (11).
 The resulting ordination showed clear separation of the communities based on pH (Figure 2a), which led to the same conclusion that pH is a major driving factor in soil biogeography, i.e. pH has major impacts on the distribution of bacterial taxonomic units in soil (10).
 The CA analysis in Figure 2a also shows the classic horseshoe shape.
 Here we revisited this study, to better understand the horseshoe shape behind this dataset.

 To test the effect of another commonly used distance metric on the sample distribution, we analyzed the same soil dataset applying Chi Squared distance (Figure 2b).
 Similar to what was observed with Euclidean distance, which was applied in the simulation, the Chi Squared distance increased sharply at pH 3 and 4, but began to saturate at pH of 5.
-Also, when the OTU table was sorted by sample pH and mean pH of the OTUs (Equation 2), the same band table pattern appeared as we show in Figure 1a.
+Also the band table similar to what we have observed in Figure 1a can be obtained when sorting the OTU table by sample pH and the mean pH of the samples that the OTUs were observed in (Equation 1).
 While the diagonal isn’t completely dense, there are more non-zero values compared to the corners of the heatmap.
 In line with the findings from the original study, this pattern is likely representative of niche differentiation of OTUs with respect to pH.
 The organisms that thrive in low pH environments tend not to exist in high pH environments and vice versa.
 Low pH and high pH samples are shown in Figure 3c to have few overlapping species, a pattern not observed in the original study as membership was evaluated at coarser levels of taxonomic resolution (10).

 Case Study 2 - Post Mortem Mice Study